 Naturally arising intersex conditions generally are not medical problems.
 The reason they have been framed as requiring medical, especially surgical, treatment are principally social reasons -- the distress that physicians, family members, or others feel or anticipate the child feeling because of the difference from typical.

 Even today, however, physicians regularly encourage parents of intersex infants to opt for surgical alteration to fit them into the socially accepted male or female body types.
 Tissue is removed or damaged in these procedures, and scarring always occurs.
 Especially since its function is not obvious to the surgeon, the tissue removed in an intersex child may have been crucial for their sexual sensation.
-Thus, those subjected to intersex gender assigment surgery near birth or during childhood without their consent may experience negative emotional and sexual consequences later in life.
+Thus, those subjected to gender assignment surgery near birth or during childhood without their consent may experience negative emotional and sexual consequences later in life.

-Children born with "ambiguous genitialia" deserve protection from forced sex assigment surgery.
+Children born with "ambiguous genitalia" deserve protection from forced sex assignment surgery.
 Control over their own bodies and any irreversible modifications to be made to their bodies belongs solely with them.
 Gender assignment is not therapeutic surgery.
 Rather than surgical alteration of their bodies, these children need a more accepting and supportive environment.
 That environment can be built by demystifying and de-stigmatizing intersex in our thinking and social norms.

 We recommend that parents of children identified as intersex make contact with adults identifying as intersex and peer support from other parents prior to making surgical decisions.
 At the bottom of this page, you will find links to organizations where such support is available.

 Intersex Society of North America (ISNA) is devoted to systemic change to end shame, secrecy, and unwanted genital surgeries for people born with anatomies that someone decides is not standard for male or female.